open-resources/physics_bank/content/public/019.Magnetism/Magnetic Field/Cancelling magnetic fields/Cancelling magnetic fields.md

   pl-customizations:
     weight: 1
     blank: true
+myst:
   substitutions:
     params:
       vars:
         title: Cancelling magnetic fields
       part2:
         ans1:
           value: Towards the top of the screen
         ans2:
           value: Towards the bottom of the screen
 ---
 # {{ params.vars.title }}
 Two long wires, one of which has a semicircular bend of radius $R$, are positioned as shown in the figure.